 Okay, I know, you’re thinking, you just put together your dream travel camera bag and there’s still a best part?

 Yup, you know it.
 So the best part is that you can use that insert in any bag.
 Normally the insert is in my purse.
 But I put my gear into the insert, into my roller suitcase when flying.
-And when I’m going on a hike, I put it in a backpack.
+And when I’m going on a hike, I put it in a backpack to make a perfect hiking camera bag.
 It’s great to be able to safely pack my camera in any bag I own.

-In a sense, once you have the insert, you can have a camera purse, camera roller suitcase and camera backpack when you need it.
+In a sense, once you have the insert, you can have a diy camera purse, diy camera luggage and diy camera backpack whenever you need it.
 How’s that for versatile.

-Once I switched to regular bags with inserts, I haven’t looked back.
+Once I switched to regular bags with camera inserts, I haven’t looked back.

 So I hope this has been helpful to you.
 A DIY camera bag means you can fit it into your life, which means you will take it more places, even when you aren’t traveling.
 I can’t count how many people I know buy a fancy camera and then never take it anywhere because yes, it’s a big, bulky thing, needing a separate bulky bag that is just one more thing to worry about.